benjaminhuanghuang/aws-solutions-architect-associate/_courses/AWS Certified Solutions Architect Associate SAA-C02-Cloud Guru/README.md

 - NAT Instances and NAT Gateways - Demo 13:01

+Network Address Translation (NAT) service.
+You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.

 - Network Access Control Lists vs. Security Groups - Demo 15:12

 - Custom VPCs and ELBs - Demo 2:19